softsuiteng/wjbmr/content/articles/a-comparative-study-of-angiotensin-converting-enzyme-concentration-in-hypertensive-and-non-hypertensive-adults-with-type-2-diabetes-in-south-south-nigeria/index.md

 ---
-title: "A Comparative Study of Angiotensin Converting Enzyme Concentration in Hypertensive and Non Hypertensive Adults With Type 2 Diabetes in South South Nigeria"
+title: "A Comparative Study of Angiotensin Converting Enzyme Concentration in Hypertensive and Non Hypertensive Adults With Type-2 Diabetes in South South Nigeria"
 date: 2018-09-15T10:00:00+01:00
 draft: false